ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 2. [PDB file format](
 http://www.wwpdb.org/documentation/file-format-content/format33/sect9.html#ATOM)

-### Refining double stranded RNA.
+### 3. Optimizing double stranded RNA.
 As we built two complementary RNA strands independently of each other, they may clash when two strands are combined.
 To resolve clashes and obtain a good duplex structure, we need to minimize the energy of the whole RNA duplex.

-We will refine double stranded RNA using SimRNA.
+We will minimize energy of the double stranded RNA using SimRNA.
 It is available as [SimRNAweb server](http://iimcb.genesilico.pl/modernaserver/submit/model/) or standalone  [SimRNA software] (https://genesilico.pl/SimRNAweb).
 This program allows for RNA 3D structure modeling with optional restraints.

 SimRNA features:
 - Coarse-grained representation (5 atoms per residue)
 - Monte Carlo method for sampling the conformational space
 - The energy function is composed of statistical potential terms, derived from the observed frequencies of occurrence of various proximate structural patterns.

-#### Installation of the SimRNA binary package:
+#### 3.1.
+Installation of the SimRNA binary package:
 Simulation submitted to public SimRNAweb server may wait up to a few days in the queue, while on a local computer, you can do it in a couple of minutes.
 SimRNA is available as a binary distribution, so no installation is required.
 You only need to download and unpack the package:
 ~~~
 $ wget https://ftp.users.genesilico.pl/software/simrna/version_3.20/SimRNA_64bitIntel_Linux.tgz --no-check-certificate